miragejs/orm/README.md

 // Or load seeds for a specific collection appSchema.users.loadSeeds();

-// Or load seeds for a specific scenario appSchema.users.loadSeeds('userForm');
+// Or load a specific scenario for a collection appSchema.users.loadSeeds('userForm');
+appSchema.posts.loadSeeds('postAuthor');
 ```

 ### 6. Serializers